prebuild/prebuild/README.md

-  --download    -d  [url]       (download prebuilds, no url means github) --upload      -u  [gh-token]  (upload prebuilds to github) --upload-all  -u  [gh-token]  (upload all files from ./prebuilds folder to github) --preinstall  -i  script      (run this script before prebuilding) --compile     -c              (compile your project using node-gyp) --no-compile                  (skip compile fallback when downloading)
+  --download    -d  [url]       (download prebuilds, no url means github) --upload      -u  [gh-token]  (upload prebuilds to github) --upload-all  -u  [gh-token]  (upload all files from ./prebuilds folder to github) --prerelease                  (mark as prerelease, also set the prerelease field) --preinstall  -i  script      (run this script before prebuilding) --compile     -c              (compile your project using node-gyp) --no-compile                  (skip compile fallback when downloading)